 Canada geese are protected under the Migratory Bird Treaty Act.
 In many cases, handling and management of Canada geese requires depredation permits.
 A site may also need to be registered in a Nest Destruction Program with the United States Fish and Wildlife Services.
 As part of the IMP, Tri-State Wildlife Management works with our customers to process this information correctly and expediently.

-To have your Canada Goose problem taken care of sooner rather than later, call us today!
-Put our experience to use for you!
+To have your Canada goose problem taken care of sooner rather than later, call us today!
+Put our experience and expertise to work for you!